 With Mohave County and Kingman being my home turf, I have privately met with the 'real' old timers who's 'Kin' settled this area in the late 1800s.
 For them, it is still a big taboo to talk with people (outsiders) who come nosing around wanting information about local folks and the 1953 Kingman UFOs!
 They are not casual about this and they really do not want to be identified with these events!
 "What happens in Kingman ..
 Stays in Kingman!"

 At this writing the Kingman UFO story has been the topic of discussion for more than 60 years.
-Other than Raymond Fowler's work, it appears that nearly everything written and said about the Kingman UFO has been wrong.
+Other than researcher Raymond Fowler's work, it appears that nearly everything written and said about the Kingman UFO has been wrong.
 Fragments of the Kingman UFO story became known from a story published in the April 1976 edition of UFO magazine.
-Unfortunately this resulted in an endless series of Kingman UFO storylines some of which became popular and owe their success to the Arthur Stansel interview, though very few had an actual copy of it.
+Unfortunately this resulted in an endless series of Kingman UFO story-lines some of which became popular and owe their success to the Stansel interview, though very few had an actual copy of it.
 This led to a wave of instant UFO authorities who were not troubled about making things up and saying it was fact, or at least 2nd or 3rd hand fact, which is all the same to them.
 These are the red flags my research catches immediately.
-Such casual distortions of the truth are historically destructive and have caused statements made by early first-hand eye witnesses to be ignored, deliberately minimalized and in some cases demonized the witnesses.
-My research findings and storyline about the 1953 Kingman UFOs is history and not based on the fictional accounts conjured up and told by those seeking popularity.
-This behavior is the fire brand and hallmark of a number of outspoken UFO people today.
-Their very existence is dependant on repeating claims that are often copied from some one else.
-These are the actors in the field of Ufology who are involved in every UFO case that's talked about.
+Such casual distortions of the truth are historically destructive and have caused statements made by early first-hand eye witnesses to be ignored, deliberately minimized and in some cases demonized.
+This behavior is the fire brand and hallmark of outspoken UFO people.
+Their existence is dependant on repeating claims often copied from someone else.
+They are actors in the field of Ufology who claim to be involved in every UFO case that's popular.
 This group is addressed in my work, because they are the single biggest stumbling block in the entire UFO story!

 The history I uncovered began with genuine research and fieldwork undertaken in 2006, with a document search going back in time to the mid-1860s.
 This roll-back in time was necessary to establish a basic ground-floor connection to what existed then vs. what exists today and to find evidence that would prove, or disprove the multitude of differing claims being created and spread around through books, DVDs, social media and at various conferences.
 What I found and verified are some of the worst historical distortions I have ever seen.
-Nearly all Kingman UFO stories and claims are false fabrications that are part of an overall pattern of marking out and establishing turf in a "one-up" based ego driven market of economic opportunity.
-Working independently around this fiasco meant research going back to square one, find early start dates and move forward in time to determine what followed.
-My research revealed the 1953 Kingman UFO didn't crash, it landed and reportedly had a four member crew aboard that survived uninjured.
-I also produced extensive evidence about two other UFOs that crashed a few days later and half of the four member crews in each craft survived.
+Nearly all Kingman UFO stories and claims are false fabrications.
+Working independently around this meant going back to square one to do research, find start dates and move forward in time to determine what followed.
+My research revealed the May 18, 1953 Kingman UFO didn't crash, it landed and reportedly had a four member crew aboard that survived uninjured that were promptly removed by the Air Force Retrieval team the same day.
+I also produced extensive evidence about two other UFOs described by witnesses that were said to have crashed a few days later and half of the four member crews in each craft survived.
 All crew members were described as humanoid in appearance and were believed to be extraterrestrials.

 My project included doing extensive fieldwork using the methodology and protocols that make use of all resources available while being mindful to protect land-rights and proceed with care that has a neutral impact on wildlife and natural habitat.
 This project was accomplished in that manner under my sole direction, using my finances, equipment and a major investment of my personal time and work.
 This was not like arm-chair Exaggerator's claiming they did the job first, but in reality didn't do anything.
-As far as Kingman UFO research goes, no one has ever undertaken what I have done.
+As far as Kingman UFO research goes, real dangers were involved in the field.
+No one has ever undertaken what I have done.
 No One!

-Evidence that I uncovered is historic fact and was gathered doing research of documents, reports, maps, early and contemporary interviews, along with early visual images and feet-on-the-ground explorations that included treks from the banks of the Colorado river to crossing snake infested rocky buttes and the blistering heat on barren desert floors.
-This ultimately led me to the Kingman UFO sites with physical evidence the military left behind 'in situ'.
+Historical evidence was gathered doing methodical research of documents, reports, maps, early and contemporary interviews, along with early visual images and boots on the ground explorations that included treks from the banks of the Colorado river to crossing snake infested rocky buttes often in blistering heat on barren desert floors.
+This ultimately led me to the Kingman UFO sites and finding physical evidence the military left behind still 'in situ'.
 Unlike the alleged Roswell UFO site in New Mexico, the Kingman UFO landing and crash locations are unspoiled archaeological sites located on private and government protected lands that are not open to the public to be scavenged by UFO hunters, souvenir collectors, or as entertainment and adventure for amateur diggers and tour groups wanting a vacation thrill.